-- 2. Work shift schedules that will use the minimum number of Manpower without exceeding maximum shift times and/or providing the most effective rest schedules during extended shift operations.
-The contractor should identify the rationale for including this task and HSI's effort in the task. - 3.
-Analyses of tradeoffs among the various classifications of Manpower (e.g., active duty versus reserve, military versus civilian, contractor versus Department of Defense) and system performance. - 4.
-Manpower affordability analysis. - 5.
-Manpower estimation, analysis, and reporting. - 6.
-Estimates of the contributions of manpower to the life cycle cost of operations and support. - 7.
-Assess Manpower requirements as stated in the SOW, the Organizational Breakdown Structure (OBS), Work Breakdown Structure (WBS), Acquisition/Development Schedules, and the Proposal evaluation criteria. - 8.
-Assess the appropriateness of total Manpower requirements, including their Military Occupational Specialty classifications (and equivalent). - 9.
-Assess operator, maintainer and support interface, job designs and overall consistency of system design against customer provided Manpower requirements - 10.
-Manpower Estimation Report (MER) - 11.
-Target Audience Description (TAD) - 12.
-Manpower Key Performance Parameters (KPP) - 13.
-Manpower Program Objective Memorandum (POM) - 14.
-System-specific criteria (historical and/or goals) staffing types, numbers, specialty codes, educational/knowledge characteristics, etc. - 15.
-Documentation of manpower at required Operational Readiness Levels and Operations Tempo (OPSTEMPO) - 16.
-Life Cycle Management Plan (LCMP); Life Cycle Sustainment Plan (LCSP) - 17.
-Coordinate Manpower products and Data Items with other HSI domains - 18.
-Ensure Manpower requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 19.
-Verify that Manpower requirements are met. - 20.
-Verify the Manpower risks and issues are suitably mitigated.
+- 1. Assess work shift schedules that will use the minimum number of Personnel without exceeding maximum shift times and/or providing the most effective rest schedules during extended shift operations.
+The contractor should identify the rationale for including this task and HSI's effort in the task. - 2.
+Conduct analyses of tradeoffs among the various classifications of Manpower (e.g., active duty versus reserve, military versus civilian, contractor versus Department of Defense) and system performance. - 3.
+Conduct a Manpower affordability analysis. - 4.
+Conduct Manpower estimation, analyses and reporting. - 5.
+Assess estimates of the contributions of Manpower to the life cycle cost of operations and support. - 6.
+Assess Manpower requirements as stated in the SOW, the Organizational Breakdown Structure (OBS), Work Breakdown Structure (WBS), Acquisition/Development Schedules and the Proposal evaluation criteria. - 7.
+Assess the appropriateness of total Manpower requirements, including their Military Occupational Specialty classifications (and equivalent). - 8.
+Assess operator, maintainer and support interface, job designs and overall consistency of system design against customer provided Manpower requirements. - 9.
+Create a Manpower Estimation Report (MER). - 10.
+Create Manpower Key Performance Parameters (KPP). - 11.
+Create a Manpower Program Objective Memorandum (POM). - 12.
+Create System-specific criteria (historical and/or goals) staffing types, numbers, specialty codes, educational/knowledge characteristics, etc. - 13.
+Create documentation of manpower at required Operational Readiness Levels and Operations Tempo (OPSTEMPO). - 14.
+Create a Life Cycle Management Plan (LCMP) and a Life Cycle Sustainment Plan (LCSP). - 15.
+Coordinate Manpower products and Data Items with other HSI domains. - 16.
+Ensure Manpower requirements are allocated to associate contractors, subcontractors and suppliers and their efforts/products are integrated. - 17.
+Verify that Manpower requirements are met. - 18.
+Verify the Manpower risks and issues are suitably mitigated. - 19.
+Review the findings/recommendations produced and determine their impacts on Manpower. - 20.
+Solicit and address comments on Manpower requirements from other HSI domain specialists.